fyquah/hardcaml_zprize/zprize/msm_pippenger/README.md

 Instructions are given below for building from source.
 A prerequisite is that OCaml has been setup (outlined in the main [README.md](../../README.md)).

+It is important you use the AMI version 1.10.5 and Vivado version 2020.2 to acheive the same results.
+The rtl_checksum expected of the Verilog when generated from the Hardcaml source is 1929f78e1e4bafd9cf88d507a3afa055.

 ## Compiling the bls12-377 reference